Wimborne Minster (church): Wimborne Abbey

 The minster is dedicated to Saint Cuthburga (sister to Ine, King of Wessex and wife of Aldfrith, King of Northumbria) who founded a Benedictine abbey of nuns at the present day minster c.
 705. Saint Walpurga was educated in the monastery, where she spent 26 years before travelling to Germany, following the missionary call of her mother's brother Saint Boniface.
 Leoba was also educated in this place.
 A monastery for men was also built around this time, adjacent to the abbey.
 Over the next hundred years the abbey and monastery grew in size and importance.
+The Anglo-Saxon name of the abbey, monastery and town was Winburna.

 In 871 King Æthelred I of Wessex, elder brother of Alfred the Great, was buried in the minster.
 Alfred was succeeded by his son Edward the Elder in 899, and Æthelred's son, Æthelwold, rebelled and attempted to claim the throne.
 He seized a nun, probably of Wimborne, and made a stand there, probably because of its symbolic importance as his father's burial place, but he was unable to gain enough support to fight Edward and fled to the Vikings of Northumbria.